NekichNet/HexWall-Engine/README.md

 # BoxWall-Engine

-A game engine includes isometric camera class implemented with glfw library, level-by-level gameplay, easy customizable physics for simple shaped objects, input-listener, and editor app for objects, structures and levels.
+A game engine includes isometric camera class implemented with glfw library, hexagonal metric system, level-by-level gameplay, easy customizable physics for hex-shaped objects, input-listener, and editor app for objects, structures and levels.

 I prefer GLFW as graphic library and [FMOD-Audio-Engine](https://github.com/rosshoyt/FMOD-Audio-Engine) because of simple implementation and due to the amount of reference material.